iamgbsmith/til/postgres/show-the-connected-application.md

 __Category: Postgres__

-Connections in Postgres are established using an account which can spawn sessions to run DDL or DML queries.

-To obtain the name of the application which has established a connection with Postgres, run the following command:
+To show the name of the application which has established a connection with Postgres, run the following command:

 ```sql
 SHOW application_name;